-- 230.47 Certificate of the termination of life estate and survivorship.
-(1) Whenever a person has died or shall hereafter die who was during his or her lifetime entitled to an estate for life in any real estate in this state or whenever one joint tenant or tenant by the entirety in any real estate has died or may hereafter die leaving surviving his cotenant, upon application by duly verified petition of any person interested in such real estate to the county court of the residence of the deceased (or if the deceased was a non-resident, of the county where the real estate is situated), the county judge may issue and shall deliver to the petitioner a certificate, under the seal of the county court, setting forth the fact of the death of such life tenant, or of such joint tenant, or tenant by the entirety, and the termination of such life estate, or the right of survivorship of any joint tenant or tenant by the entirety and other facts essential to a determination of the rights of the parties interested, which certificate when recorded in the office of the register of deeds of the county in which such real estate is situated shall be prima facie evidence of the facts therein recited. - (2) An administrator or executor shall include in his inventory the interest which the decedent owned as such joint tenant, or tenant by the entirety, or life estate before his death.
-The county court shall adjudicate in the final judgment or order for assignment regarding the termination of such joint tenancy, tenancy by the entirety, or life estate and regarding such other facts as are essential to a full and final determination of the rights of the parties interested. - 230.48 Termination of joint tenancy in personalty.
-(1) Upon the death of one or more or all joint tenants or tenants by the entirety, in any real estate mortgage or in any real estate mortgage note, bank account, stock, bond, chose in action or other personal property, any surviving cotenant or any person interested in such real estate mortgage or real estate mortgage note, bank account, stock, bond, chose in action or other personal property may petition the county court of the county where decedent resided during his lifetime or if the deceased was a nonresident, of the county where the property is located for a certificate of the termination of either such tenancy and of his survivorship.
-Upon such application the same proceedings shall be had, and a similar certificate issued as is provided in section 230.47 and with like effect. - (2) An administrator or executor shall include in his inventory the interest which the decedent owned as such joint tenant, or tenant by the entirety in any real estate mortgage note, bank account, stock, bond, chose in action or other personal property before his death.
-The county court shall adjudicate in the final judgment or order for assignment regarding the termination of such joint tenancy, or tenancy by the entirety and regarding such other facts as are essential to a full determination of the rights of the parties interested.
+230.47 Certificate of the termination of life estate and survivorship.
+(1) Whenever a person has died or shall hereafter die who was during his or her lifetime entitled to an estate for life in any real estate in this state or whenever one joint tenant in any real estate has died or may hereafter die leaving surviving his co-tenant, upon application by duly verified petition of any person interested in such real estate to the county court of the residence of the deceased (or if the deceased was a nonresident, of the county where the real estate is situated), the county judge may issue and shall deliver to the petitioner a certificate, under the seal of the county court, setting forth the fact of the decath of such life tenant, or of such joint tenant, and the termination of such life estate, or the right of survivorship of any joint tenant and other facts essential to a determination of the rights of the parties interested, which certificate, or a duplicate or a certified copy thereof, when recorded in the office of the register of deeds of the county in which such real estate is situated shall be prima facie evidence of the facts therein recited.

+(1m) (a) In proceedings had to terminate joint tenancy the assets of the deceased joint tenant shall be subject to the payment of debts and obligations as provided in s.
+49.08 (2).